HumanNeuronLab/voxeloc/README.md

 - Oblique slicing may generate errors in contact placement on map, but all parcellation locations per contact are grounded in absolute voxel-specific values (ie: true area).
+<div style="color:red;">If you encounter any bugs or issues, please <a href="https://github.com/HumanNeuronLab/voxeloc/issues/new">click here</a> to let us know so we can fix it!</div>

 #### Future Version Updates:
 - Add option to create "grid" & "strip" electrodes.